urpedersen/URPTools/lattice_gas/readme.md

 sh ../Tools/make_movie.sh
 sh ../Tools/cleanup.sh
 ```
+The file input.cfg contains the setting for this computations.
 Use the -h flag for additional help.